Schedule and Room Assignments

 Open Spots: 2

 Venture outdoors each week to explore the woods with a senior naturalist and mentor while learning valuable survival skills.
-Students will learn how to construct a temporary debris shelter, make cordage, identify edibles, track animals, purify water, perform basic first aid, and use maps and compass (orienteering).
-Students will get to know native animals and key types of plants and trees in our area.
+Students will learn how to construct a temporary shelter, make cordage, craft a bow and arrow, identify edible plants, track animals, and purify water.
+The group will learn knife safety and skills like whittling a spoon and spatula; how to use maps and compass (orienteering), and basic first aid.
+Students will practice animal and plant identification and will catch and identify macro-invertebrates to determine stream health (outdoor temperatures permitting.)
 Emphasis will be on becoming comfortable with things you encounter outdoors, safe exploration of the woods, how to be a good steward of nature, and what to do if you ever became lost or injured in the woods.
 Skills will be reintroduced and adapted each each quarter because the available plants, animals, materials, and water sources change with each season.
 Students will have a blast, develop greater self-confidence, and build a strong connection to nature and to the real world!
-Explorations in the woodsis for enrolled students only, and tag-along parents and siblings cannot be accommodated.
+Explorations in the woods is for enrolled students only, and tag-along parents and siblings cannot be accommodated.
 For information on where the class meets, what to wear, and inclement weather, see the webpage for Compass's Nature Quest program.

 1:00 pm-2:50 pm